raulmldv/chef-bcpc/README.md

 ### Prerequisites

 * OS X or Linux
-* Quad-core CPU that supports VT-x virtualization extensions
+* Quad-core CPU that supports VT-x or AMD-V virtualization extensions
 * 32 GB of memory
 * 128 GB of free disk space
 * Vagrant 2.1+